 Drawn to the beauty of the Pacific Northwest, he moved to Seattle in 2003.
 There he studied sculptural anatomy with Kim Beaton and discovered the wonderful properties of clay.
 He received his first significant public art commission in 2008.

-Fields now resides in Boulder, Colorado as a full time artist.
+Fields now resides in Louisville, Colorado as a full time artist.
 He strives to discover new ways to combine welded steel and glazed ceramic carvings.
 His ceramic wall art features constant experiments in surface texture and glaze colors.
 He is currently accepting commissions.